 While there are indeed merits in assessing residual value for the used car market on a vehicle by vehicle basis, the forecasted residual value for new car buyers was determined a poor economic indicator for comparative assertions and was therefore omitted from consideration in this Study.

 The Fuel Model then combines the VMT modeled data with each vehicle’s fuel economy specifications to calculate fuel requirements in volume.
 Fuel volume is then assessed in terms of cost per unit at the fuel pump station, using the national average prices per fuel type and grade.
-By reducing the lifetime VMT to an annual forecast, while accounting for annual mileage depreciation, fuel costs can be modeled over future years according to fuel supply and demand expectations.
+By reducing the lifetime VMT to an annual forecast, fuel costs can be modeled over future years according to fuel supply and demand expectations.

 Fuel type and grade is critical to the comparison of different fuel types that have different energy conversion efficiencies – such as comparing a gasoline powered vehicle, with diesel, PHEVs and EVs.
 Our Fuel Model incorporated data and forecasts derive from the U.S. Department of Energy and U.S. Energy Information Administration Energy Outlook models.